crossplane/crossplane/docs/api/crossplaneio/crossplane/workload-crossplane-io-v1alpha1.md

 Name | Type | Description
 -----|------|------------
 `resourceSelector` | [meta/v1.LabelSelector](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.15/#labelselector-v1-meta) | ResourceSelector selects the KubernetesApplicationResources that are managed by this KubernetesApplication.
 Note that a KubernetesApplication will never adopt orphaned KubernetesApplicationResources, and thus this selector serves only to help match a KubernetesApplication to its KubernetesApplicationResources.
-`clusterSelector` | [meta/v1.LabelSelector](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.15/#labelselector-v1-meta) | ClusterSelector selects the clusters to which this application may be scheduled.
-Leave both match labels and expressions empty to match any cluster.
+`targetSelector` | [meta/v1.LabelSelector](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.15/#labelselector-v1-meta) | TargetSelector selects the targets to which this application may be scheduled.
+Leave both match labels and expressions empty to match any target.
 `resourceTemplates` | [[]KubernetesApplicationResourceTemplate](#KubernetesApplicationResourceTemplate) | ResourceTemplates specifies a set of Kubernetes application resources managed by this application.